Community Week is a week-long programme of free public events that celebrates community engagement with UCC across their campus and beyond.

 UCC Students Union President, Asha Woodhouse said, “This year students have organised a number of events especially for the local neighbours living near UCC.
 These include a Community Gardening workshop and a Neighbourhood Street Clean Up.
 We are celebrating the positive things that students do together with our local community”.

-- Keynote panel discussion: The Future of Public Health (online)
+- Keynote panel discussion: The Future of Public Health and keynote talk

 - A range of exhibitions and artists talks at The Glucksman, including this wonderful exhibition run in partnership with Down Syndrome Centre Cork